open-covid-19/data/README.md

 record will have data aggregated at the subregion1 (i.e. state/province) level.
 If `subregion1_code`
 were null, then it would be data aggregated at the country level.

-Another way to tell the level of aggregation is the `aggregation_level` of the `metadata` table, see the [schema documentation](#metadata) for more details about how to interpret it.
+Another way to tell the level of aggregation is the `aggregation_level` of the `index` table, see the [schema documentation](#index) for more details about how to interpret it.

 Please note that, sometimes, the country-level data and the region-level data come from different sources so adding up all region-level values may not equal exactly to the reported country-level